 People often raise this defense if a vehicle owner at first agrees to lend their car to someone, but then the owner reports the car stolen out of vengeance.
 This situation sometimes takes place with boyfriends/girlfriends and roommates.

-Under a necessity defense, defendants try to prove their innocence by showing that they had a sufficiently good reason to commit a crime.
+Under a necessity defense, defendants try to prove their innocence by showing they had a good reason to commit a crime.
 People sometimes refer to this defense as “guilty with an explanation.”
 In the context of the unlawful taking of a car, an accused can try to show that he/she committed the crime because of an emergency.

 3. What are the defenses?